johnppkyaw/codethedreamprework/readme.md

+#### Download the repo

+#### npm install inside the folder

-#### Get your public and private api key.
+#### Get your Marvel public and private api key.
+## By Signing up an account at https://developer.marvel.com/

 #### Create myAPIKeys.js in the same directory as index.js and add the following code:

 ```
 const myAPIKeys = {
-  //enter your public api here
+  //the value of public is your public api
   public: '',
-  //enter your private api here
+  //the value of private is your private api
   private: ''
 };